-This blog will discuss the special NC workers’ compensation rules for truck drivers.
+This blog will discuss the special NC workers’ compensation laws for truck drivers.
 So let’s start with the controlling North Carolina statute.
 North Carolina General Statute §97-19.1 provides:

 (a) An individual in the interstate or intrastate carrier industry who operates a truck, tractor, or truck tractor trailer licensed by a governmental motor vehicle regulatory agency may be an employee or an independent contractor under this Article dependent upon the application of the common law test for determining employment status.